-Lake Forest offers a perfect mix of history, luxury, and natural beauty.
+Lake Forest is a perfect mix of history, luxury, and natural beauty.

-High on the bluffs overlooking Lake Michigan, residents love the City’s pristine beaches, top-rated education, and winding roads tracing natural ravines and cliffs.
-Residents enjoy a quaint downtown district, an exceptional park system, and buildings and landscapes designed by some of the greatest architects of the 20th century.
-The North Shore community is located 30 miles north of The Loop, with the commute to Chicago made easy by a Metra station and the Skokie Highway.
+High on the bluffs overlooking Lake Michigan, residents love their City’s pristine beaches, top-rated education, and winding roads along natural ravines and cliffs.
+The City is graced with a quaint downtown district, an exceptional park system, and buildings and landscapes designed by some of the greatest architects of the 20th century.

 Lake Forest Village Guide